pivotal/docs-tap/cli-plugins/build-service/command-reference/tanzu_build-service_builder_list.hbs.md

 # tanzu build-service builder list

-This command list available builders.
+This topic tells you how to use the Tanzu Build Service CLI `tanzu build-service build list` command to list available builders.

 ## Synopsis